 - UF students are bound by The Honor Pledge which states, "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
 On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."
 The Honor Code (sccr.dso.ufl.edu/process/student-conduct-code/) specifies a number of behaviors that are in violation of this code and the possible sanctions.
 Furthermore, you are obligated to report any condition that facilitates academic misconduct to appropriate personnel.
-If you have any questions or concerns, please consult with the instructor or TAs in this class. - In this class, students are allowed to work with other students on the homework problems, but this must be acknowledged in your written submissions.
-Students are not allowed to collaborate on the mid-term exams. - Due to the still unusual circumstances under which the Fall semester will take place, I will not grade by attendance of the in-person or Zoom lectures (I find it unreasonable to punish students for an interruption in internet service, for example, if they cannot attend in-person for e.g. medical reasons).
-However, students will be expected to make an effort to maintain at least a reasonable presence in the in-person or virtual classroom, e.g. via discussion posts and Zoom meetings in order to participate effectively in the class. - Physics is practiced and advanced by a scientific community of individuals with diverse backgrounds and identities and is open and welcoming to everyone.
+If you have any questions or concerns, please consult with the instructor or TAs in this class. - Physics is practiced and advanced by a scientific community of individuals with diverse backgrounds and identities and is open and welcoming to everyone.
 The instructional team recognizes the value in diversity, equity and inclusion in all aspects of this course.
 This includes, but is not limited to differences in race, ethnicity, gender identity, gender expression, sexual orientation, age, socioeconomic status, religion and disability.
 Students may have opportunities to work together in this course.
 We expect respectful student collaborations such as attentive listening and responding to the contributions of all teammates.